 Author: throughout the text author refers to the author of this nomination, Raymond Mjadwesch BAppSci, MEIANZ, CEnvP, Principal Consulting Ecologist, MJADWESCH ENVIRONMENTAL SERVICE SUPPORT.
 Ray’s professional services profile is appended as Attachment 2.

-Motion of No Confidence: The author is beyond angry.
+The author is beyond angry.
 This sort of nomination is outrageous – that it is even needed.
 It should not be the author’s job to do this; the public trusts government agencies to do their job.
 For the agencies in charge of the management of wildlife in NSW to have been so derelict in their duties that it has come to my preparing this nomination, is a disgrace.
-The author moves a motion of no confidence in the NPWS.

 The Australian Society for Kangaroos and the World League for Protection of Animals provided documents obtained under FOI from the then DECCW (now OEH) and Bathurst Regional Council pertaining to the Mount Panorama cull; thank you to Nikki Sutterby, Fiona Corke and Lindy Stacker.
 Alarm bells have been ringing about the status of the kangaroo for some years.
 Nikki Sutterby, Doctors Croft, Auty and Ben-Ami, and a number of other investigators, have prepared the ground for this nomination, with papers dissenting from the prevailing views about kangaroos, and their status and “abundance” over the last few years.

 NPWS were very helpful in discussing licensing systems and providing documents (particularly the Goobang NP Heritage Assessment (English et al 1998)); thank you Rangers Steve Woodhall (Bathurst), Jules Bros (Oberon) and Silvana Keating (Forbes), and (licensing section) Ron Herring (Hurstville).
-A special thank you to Ranger SW.
-His ignorance of the facts discussed in this nomination, and his dismissiveness of the author’s concerns about wildlife management, have been major catalysts for this research project.
+A special thank you to a particular NPWS ranger whose ignorance of the facts discussed in this nomination, and dismissiveness of the author’s concerns about wildlife management, have been major catalysts for this research project.

 Dr Johannes Bauer, the author’s population ecology / wildlife management lecturer from Charles Sturt University in the 1990’s, was kind enough to review a DRAFT of this nomination.
 Johannes’ support for raising such a controversial issue came when it was needed, and while he may not be in complete accord with the author’s conclusions, his comparison between the kangaroo harvest and other overseas and historic wild-harvest disasters (see his introduction) were a revelation.